yusuf-ravat/ravat-agency/README.md

 ## Contributing

-We welcome contributions to improve the RavatTechSolution website!
+We welcome contributions to improve the Ravat Tech Solution website!

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).